placi0325/Stackoverflow-TW5/README.md

 - Feature to add new question (redirects to question detail page after save)
 - Feature to add new answer (location: question detail page)
 - Feature to Register new user
-- Feature to Login with user
+- Feature to Login with user and store session (who is currently logged in is always visible on frontend)
+- Feature to Logout user

 ### Contributing
 This project was made by three Codecool students: Anna Cseke, Péter Jung, Péterfi László.